1. Home

 Attention

-If you are upgrading from ClusterControl 1.9.6 (or older) to 1.9.7 (Sept 2023), please see UPGRADING-TO-1.9.7.md.
+If you upgrade from ClusterControl 1.9.6 (or older) to 1.9.7 (Sept 2023), please see UPGRADING-TO-1.9.7.md.
 There are additional steps to stop and recreate the container to perform a proper upgrade.

 Please refer to the Docker Hub page for the latest instructions.
 Use the docker pull command to download the image: